Boot41/rishi-mcp/README.md

 ## Application Flow

-1. **User Input**: Users can interact with the calendar using natural language commands:
+1. **User Input**: Users can interact with the calendar and email using natural language commands:

    - Create events: "Schedule a meeting with John tomorrow at 2 PM"
    - Update events: "Change my meeting with John to 3 PM"
    - Delete events: "Cancel my meeting with John tomorrow"
    - List events: "Show me my meetings for next week"
+   - Send emails: "Send an email to john@example.com about the meeting tomorrow"
+   - Complex email commands: "Email John and Sarah, CC the team about project updates"

 2. **Natural Language Processing**:

    - The application uses Groq API to understand user intent
    - Automatically adds confirmation for update requests
-   - Converts natural language to structured calendar operations
+   - Converts natural language to structured calendar and email operations

-3. **Calendar Operations**:
+3. **Calendar and Email Operations**:

    - Integration with MCP server for all calendar operations
+   - Gmail API integration for email functionality
    - Automatic conflict detection through MCP
    - Real-time updates and synchronization
+   - Support for rich email features (CC, BCC, multiple recipients)

 4. **Response Handling**:
    - AI-generated human-friendly responses